RoshanSharma7/Tic-Tac-Toe/README.md

-# 🎮 Tic Tac Toe Game
+# Tic Tac Toe Game

-A simple two-player **Tic Tac Toe** game built using **Python**.
-This is a terminal-based game that allows two players to take turns marking the spaces in a 3×3 grid.
-The game checks for a win or draw after every move and displays the result accordingly.
+The Tic Tac Toe Game is a Python-based command-line application for two players.
+This classic game implementation focuses on simplicity, logic-building, and user interaction through a text-based interface.
+It allows two users to play turn-by-turn, placing their respective symbols (X and O) on a 3×3 grid.

 ---

-## 📁 Features
+## Features

-- Two-player mode
+- Two-player mode: Supports a competitive game between two players with alternating turns.
-- Command-line interface
+- Command-line interface: Interactive CLI that displays the game board and guides players through each step.
-- Input validation
+- Input validation: Ensures that users enter valid and unoccupied positions to maintain game integrity.
-- Win and draw detection
+- Win and draw detection: Accurately checks for win conditions (rows, columns, diagonals) or a draw.
-- Replay option
+- Replay option: Offers players the ability to restart the game after a match ends.

 ---

-## ⚙️ Requirements
+## Requirements

 - Python 3.x installed on your system

 ---

-## 📂 Project Structure
+## Project Structure

  tic-tac-toe-game
 - tic-tac-toe.py